emartisoft/amiget/README.md

 amiget -L
 ```

-This command creates a table with columns ID, Name, Path, Size, Date and Description.
+This command creates a table with columns `ID`, `Name`, `Path`, `Size`, `Date` and `Description`.
 At the end of the list, it waits for you to enter for selection.

-If it consists of multiple pages, you can navigate between pages with Next, Prev and Go to Page.
+If it consists of multiple pages, you can navigate between pages with `Next`, `Prev` and `Go to Page`.
 Identify and enter the ID of the package you want to process.
-The selected package is available for download.
-If this package is a compressed file (lha, zip, gz, tar.gz) it can be extracted after download.
-Or it can be mounted if it is an ADF image (this feature is only available for OS3.2).
-Or you may just want to view the readme file of the package.
-You can also skip these operations and return to the list.
+The selected package is available for download (`Download`).
+If this package is a compressed file (lha, zip, gz, tar.gz) it can be extracted after download (`Download & Extract`).
+Or it can be mounted if it is an ADF image (this feature is only available for OS3.2)(`Download & Mount`).
+Or you may just want to view the readme file of the package (`Readme`).
+You can also skip these operations and return to the list (`Return List`).

 Exit the application after downloading or viewing the readme file.
 At this point, enter the following command to return to the list: